codelex-io/prep-course/README.md

 🚨 There is a 50 hour per month limit on Gitpod after which you need to start to pay, if you reach the limit you can either pay or just jump to `option #2` and set up everything locally.

+Each exercise will have a link for opening it on Gitpot.

 Choose this option if:

 - you don't want to install anything on your computer